darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/01 - Siege at Coldreach.md

 "Alchemical chaff," someone muttered near her, spitting pink-tinged phlegm over the wall.
 "Salted ash and iron.
 Foul the catches, burn your lungs if you breathe it."

-The grit stung where it found exposed skin. *Ward-staves,* Samantha realized, scanning the defensive positions.
+The grit stung where it found exposed skin. [[Ward-staves]], Samantha realized, scanning the defensive positions.
 The wooden posts with carved spirals were meant to maintain protective barriers, but this powder was designed to disrupt their magic.

 A man in a heavy traveling cape had both hands pressed to a fresh plug of pale blocks, his knuckles white with strain.
 Sweat beaded on his forehead despite the cold, freezing before it could fall.
 His beard was a grand thing—big, white, rimed with frost that crackled when he spoke—and long silver‑white hair whipped from beneath his hood like banners.
 The cape itself billowed and folded in clever layers: one of the many from the "cape of capes" he was famous (and teased) for.
 The fabric whispered secrets with each gust.
 "Two inches more," he called to the team below, voice cheerful despite the tremor of exhaustion beneath, "and I promise I will stop making these heavier than they already are."